Are you looking for real haunted houses in NYC? Here are some of the spookiest locations in NYC – perfect for a Halloween walk!

 The Flushing Quaker Meeting House is my next choice for real haunted houses in NYC.
 It was built in 1694 and is one of the oldest places of worship in New York.
 Though its hauntings are not widely reported in literature, in 1884, an article in The Brooklyn Daily Eagle reported someone dressed solely in white with “an old-style sword hanging at its side”.

 Though not an antagonistic spirit, this spooky presence is still said to lurk around the halls of the meeting house.
+This is one of the scariest real haunted houses in NYC.

 Merchant’s House Museum